KennethTL/IAP_Communities/README.md

 - interact with posts in the general section by liking, disliking or commenting on them.
 - find available classes around the University using the "Class Finder" feature of the application.
 - follow various categories of their choosing.

+For demonstration purposes, IAP Communities will be used in the context of Strathmore University.

 This project is currently under development.